jensbambauer/seriale/site/content/nominations-2021.md

     data:
       headline: best series
       paragraphs:
-        - text: "All narrative series are nominated for BEST SERIES.
-The finalists will be announced during the festival days.
+        - text: "The nominations for BEST SERIES will be announced during the Opening Ceremony of the 7th DIE SERIALE.
 The BEST SERIES award includes prize money of 1.000 €."
   - partial: list-columns
     smallmargin: true
     data: